-preserving the distinct character of each focus area.
+demands while preserving the distinct South Echaracter of each focus area.

-The purpose of this Plan is to:
+The purpose of this Plan will be to:

-- Establish a community-driven vision for the ongoing development of South End while defining more specific visions for the focus areas listed and - Inform the City's existing South End and New Bern Station Area Plans and comprehensive zoning ordinance revision with a toolbox of design standards to guide development and redevelopment activity in South End.
+- Establish a community-driven vision for the ongoing development of South End while defining more specific visions for the focus areas listed and - 2.
+Inform the City's existing South End and New Bern Station Area Plans and comprehensive zoning ordinance revision with a toolbox of design standards to guide development and redevelopment activity in South End.